-During 2012, we anticipate that each Independent Trustee will be paid annual compensation of \$20,000 for service as a Trustee plus \$1,000 for attendance in person at each regular meeting of the Board of Trustees or an additional \$500 for telephonic participation.
+During 2014, we anticipate that each Independent Trustee will be paid annual compensation of \$20,000 for service as a Trustee plus \$1,000 for attendance in person at each regular meeting of the Board of Trustees or an additional \$500 for telephonic participation.
 An additional \$500 will be paid for participation in each Committee meeting or special meeting of the Board of Trustees.
-During 2013, Miles L. Berger, Lead Trustee, will be compensated an additional \$2,500 for his services in that capacity plus an additional \$1,250 of compensation for his position as Nominating & Governance Committee Chairman.
-Also, during 2013, James E. Dalton, Jr., will be compensated an additional \$5,000 for his position as Audit Committee Chairman, and Elliot J. Sussman, M.D. and Randall C. Stein, members of the Audit Committee, will be compensated an additional \$1,250 each.
-Additionally, during 2013, the Compensation Committee Chairman, Elliot J. Sussman, M.D., will be compensated an additional \$1,250 for his services in that capacity.
+During 2014, Miles L. Berger, Lead Trustee, will be compensated an additional \$2,500 for his services in that capacity plus an additional \$1,250 of compensation for his position as Nominating & Governance Committee Chairman.
+Also, during 2014, James E. Dalton, Jr., will be compensated an additional \$5,000 for his position as Audit Committee Chairman, and Elliot J. Sussman, M.D. and Robert F. McCadden, members of the Audit Committee, will be compensated an additional \$1,250 each, annually.
+Additionally, during 2014, the Compensation Committee Chairman, Elliot J. Sussman, M.D., will be compensated an additional \$1,250 for his services in that capacity.
 We will reimburse all Trustees for travel expenses incurred in connection with their duties as Trustees.